7 Weird Things Covert Narcissists Do (Strange Behaviors!)

 They make it a point to remind you that you are contradicting yourself from a stand you took in the past.

-They can even be more strange and tell you that since you were always suspecting them, this became true like a self-fulfilling prophecy.
+They can even be more strange and tell you that since you were always suspecting them to cheat on you, this became true like a self-fulfilling prophecy.

 5. They are selfish even in close relationships.

-They always consider how something will benefit them first and foremost, before anyone else.
+They first consider how doing a thing will benefit them before it helps anyone else.
 For them, self-interest takes priority.

 The covert narcissist will always take the bigger part of the pizza — unless they have an upset stomach.

-The “coverts” are so self-obsessed that they are incapable of being truly interested in others.
+The “coverts” are so self-obsessed that they are hardly interested in others’ welfare.

 In fact, if they are asked about their opinion of you, they will surely mention your negative and weaker sides.
 This is actually projecting their own flaws and negative traits onto others.